 Martin Marietta Materials, Inc. v.
 Vulcan Materials Company

-- Featured Expert Jeffrey A. Cohen Managing Principal, Chicago
+- Featured Expert Jeffrey A. Cohen Senior Advisor, Chicago

 - Featured Expert Thomas Lys Eric L. Kohler Emeritus Chair in Accounting and Professor of Accounting Information & Management, Kellogg School of Management, Northwestern University; Professor of Law (by courtesy), Northwestern University Law School